carlos-verdes/scxml-java/README.md

 #How to start/stop a session

 You application could have different FSM sessions depending on how many behaviors you want to model.
 Each session will have his associated SCXML resource describing the different states, data model, actions and transitions.
-We call "the context" to the current configuration of a session in a concrete moment (which states are active, what information is loaded in the model, etc.).
+It's called "the context" to the current configuration of a session in a concrete moment (which states are active, what information is loaded in the model, etc.).
 There is an StateMachineEngine which is the responsible to parse the SCXML resource and start a new session (creating a Context instance).
 One SCXML session can send messages to another SCXML session or even start it if needed (invoking a new SCXML session).
 This is handful when you have a FSM utility that you want to use in different applications.
 An SCXML session ends when all the active states are a special "final" state.

 You  can create an SCXML resource like the next example and save it in the classpath, on your server, or any valid URL location.